mpastell/CowLog/markdown/help.md

 The `Animal`-package mentioned in our paper is not currently available for this version of CowLog.
 I haven't had the time to maintain it.

-# Supported video formats
+# Video players and supported video formats

-This version of CowLog uses HTML5-video player to play the videos.
+CowLog 3 can use HTML5-video player or [VLC](http://videolan.org) player to play the videos.
+You can set the used player in the project preferences.
+VLC player is packaged is Windows and OS X version, but you need to install it separately on Linux.

+I recommend that you try both players in the start of the new project to see which works better with your video codec.

-This means that the program supports the following formats:
+**HTML5 player** supports the following formats:

 * MP4 H.264
 * WebM